Wills, Trusts & Probate

 Are conservatorships only for elderly individuals?

-What options exist if a conservatorship is contested?
+What happens if a conservatorship is contested by family members?

-Can a conservatorship cover both personal and financial matters?
+Can conservatorships cover personal and financial matters together?

-What should I do if I suspect abuse in a conservatorship?
+What steps should I take if I suspect abuse or neglect in a conservatorship?